 One of the most famous artists of the 20th century was Frida Kahlo.
-She became an international icon of our age, not only because of her paintings, but also because of her story, a story of independence, emancipation, freedom, but also of suffering.
+She became an international icon of our age, not only because of her paintings, but also because of her story, a story of independence, emancipation, freedom, and suffering.

 The National Alliance on Mental Illness says:

 Kahlo was diagnosed with minor depression, but experienced two major depressive episodes and suicide attempts during her lifetime… Her apparent dissociation and identity issues lead many researchers and historians to believe that Kahlo suffered from an array of mental illnesses – from post-traumatic stress disorder to bipolar disorder to dissociative identity disorder.